 Providing medical relief to survivors and evacuees

-In the days and weeks following the storm, HOPE deployed more than 25 expert volunteers to provide direct patient care, including physicians, nurses, nurse practitioners and pharmacists.
+In the days and weeks following the storm, HOPE deployed 28 expert medical volunteers to provide direct patient care, including physicians, nurses, nurse practitioners and pharmacists.

 As more than 2,000 evacuees arrived in Nassau from Abaco and Grand Bahama Island, HOPE worked inside shelters to help meet their immediate health needs.
-In coordination with the Ministry of Health and the Department of Social Services, our team provided primary health services, referrals, medicines and medical supplies to patients at the shelter clinics.
-We also provided health screenings to more than 600 evacuee children who are now attending school in Nassau.
+In coordination with the Ministry of Health and the Department of Social Services, our team provided primary health services, referrals, medicines and medical supplies to over 1,500 patients at the shelter clinics.
+We also provided health screenings to more than 600 evacuee children who were forced to attend school in Nassau.